-Price gouging refers to sellers attempting to take unfair advantage of consumers during the COVID–19 emergency by excessively increasing prices for essential consumer goods and services.
+Price gouging refers to sellers attempting to take unfair advantage of consumers during the COVID–19 emergency by excessively increasing profits for essential consumer goods and services.

 Yes.
 Complaints can be filed online here.
 If you prefer to file a complaint by mail, click here and follow the instructions for filing a General Complaint.
 If you have questions, please call our Consumer Hotline at 410-528-8662.